 Dan Kennedy is an Emmy-winning journalist and the morning anchor for WVEC 13News Now in Norfolk/Virginia Beach.
 In addition to anchoring a lively, viewer-focused morning show, Dan highlights untold stories in local schools during a weekly franchise he launched called "In Session."

-Before moving to the East Coast, he was a reporter for WTVF (CBS) News Channel 5 in Nashville.
-During his time in Music City, Dan also traveled to report on stories of national interest including the Gatlinburg wildfires, the deadly Chattanooga bus crash and Hurricane Irma's impact on Florida.
-He was honored in 2018 with an Emmy for his part in the breaking news coverage of a flash flood that devastated one Tennessee community.
+Before moving to Virginia, Dan was a reporter for Nashville's #1 station, WTVF News Channel 5, where he was recognized with two Emmys for his work on breaking news.
+During his time in Music City, Dan also traveled to report on stories of national interest including the Gatlinburg wildfires and Hurricane Irma's impact on Florida.

-Prior to working in Nashville, Dan worked for three years as a morning anchor and reporter for WRCB (NBC) in Chattanooga where he enterprised investigative stories.
-His investigation into conditions at a local cemetery earned him recognition from the Tennessee Associated Press in 2015.
-He also received awards that year in the categories of "Best TV News Anchor" and "Best TV Reporter."
+Dan began his career in his hometown of Chattanooga as an investigative reporter at WRCB.
+His investigative series into a dilapidated cemetery earned him recognition from the Tennessee Associated Press in 2015.
+He also received awards that year in the categories of "Best Anchor" and "Best Reporter."

-Dan is a graduate of the University of Missouri School of Journalism where he studied Journalism and Business.
-While in Columbia, he worked as a general assignment and investigative reporter for KOMU (NBC).
+Dan is a graduate of the University of Missouri School of Journalism, where he studied Broadcast Journalism and Business.
+While in school, he worked as a correspondent at Newsy as a general assignment and investigative reporter for KOMU